yivo/coffee-concerns/README.md

   # You can find previous value of `obj` in super: Derived.__super__.obj
 ```
 You can reopen objects and array.
-Reopening other data types will cause nothing.
+Reopening other data types will cause in simple assignment.
 ### Check the complete example
 ```coffeescript
 PriceFormats =